 You will thrive in this role if you:

-Have previously worked with complex software deliverables involving multiple teams
+Have previously worked with complex cross-functional software deliverables involving multiple teams and evolving priorities

-Can work hours that corresponding to working hours in the US Pacific timezone
+Can work hours that correspond to working hours in the US Pacific timezone

 Are energized by the thought of operating between traditional roles and silos